SoumadeepBagui409/userEventManagment/README.md

 # TechStack

-mongoDB is used for Database
+mongoDB is used for Database {eventSet in this project but can be changed }

 Express is used for Server